sergio-ortiz/blog2/src/pages/posts/vision.md

 17. dual boot linux laptop for serato lite on windows, linux audio production - house music.
 18. nice beginners men watch.
 19. shorter thicker chain.
-20. If I need a new car: cheapest option infinity g37 sub 20k to acura integra type s 65k.
+20. If I need a new car: cheapest option used wrx 'sti' sub 20k to 20k+ kia k5 to 30k+ audi a3
 21. get tints on your audi.
 22. get your car detailed on the regular maybe up to once a month ~$30.
 23. go to your neighborhood barber once to twice a month.